mailsac/dracula/README.md

 ## Why

 One would think Redis is a natural choice for this type of service.
-When you need to just count short-lived, namespaced keys, Redis does not exactly meet this use case.
+When you need to count short-lived, namespaced keys, Redis does not exactly meet this use case.
 There are solutions but significant application level code is required, or Redis needs to be wrapped in another service.

-One solution in Redis is to put everything at the top level like `namespace:key:entry-id` and run `SCAN 0 MATCH namespace:key:*`.
+For example, one solution in Redis is to put everything at the top level like `namespace:key:entry-id` and run `SCAN 0 MATCH namespace:key:*`.
 But it *returns all the keys*, which you can then count.
 It also requires that you implement some sort of unique ID generation.
 Redis does support `KEEPTTL` during `SET` to each key.